 Cost of food in Vegas:

-Most hotels offer buffets, with the cheapest starting around $15 for lunch and $18 for dinner; there are some great buffets in Vegas to choose from.
+Most hotels offer Vegas buffets, with the cheapest starting around $15 for lunch and $18 for dinner; there are some great buffets in Vegas to choose from.

 For those on a budget, there are plenty of pizza and fast food places around but avoid the chains inside hotels as they can be more expensive.
 There are plenty of things NOT to do in Vegas but one thing we always recommend is NOT to overspend on mediocre food along the strip; either go for a great qulaity meal in the hotels themselves or head off the strip for some of the better restaurants in the area.

 Avoid using the mini-bars in your hotel as these cost a fortune, stock up at Walgreens; with many dotted along the strip.

-Top notch restaurants at the best hotel will cost upwards of $200 for two people with drinks, whilst most sit down meals at reasonable restaurants cost between $50 – $100 for two.
+Top-notch restaurants at the best hotel will cost upwards of $200 for two people with drinks, whilst most sit-down meals at reasonable restaurants cost between $50 – $100 for two.

 Las Vegas on a budget

 Las Vegas doesn’t have to be as expensive as you may think.
 We share tips on how to do Vegas for cheap:

 - Cheaper hotels – Staying in the cheaper hotels on the strip such as Luxor, The Strat and Excalibur for as little as $30 or stay on Fremont Street for $20 deals.

 - Join a Hotel’s Membership Program for Discounts – Join one of the hotel programs to get discounted room rates and exclusive promotions.
 Programs to join include Caesars Rewards, M Life or the Wynn Insider.